 Janet McCarthy Grimm began her career in the trade production department of Houghton Mifflin Publishing Company in Boston.
 She also worked at Courier Corporation in Lowell, MA as a buyer for the Directories and Forms Division.
 Janet joined Lindenmeyr Book in their New York office as a sales representative in 1984, became Marketing Manager in 1987 and was promoted to her current position as Vice President in 1989.
 Janet is a past president of the Bookbinders’ Guild of New York and has served the graphic arts industry through the Book Manufacturers’ Institute, Women In Production and The Paper Club of New York.
 She now serves on the Board of Directors for the Book Industry Guild of NY and for Poets &Writers.
 She is also a member of the Book Industry Study Group and the Book Industry Environmental Council.
 Janet loves to talk about papermaking and will do so to anyone who is willing to listen!!!

-Pat Anderson, Author of The Nautilus Trilogy and one of Publishing Services @ TS indie authors, will be talking about her important historical book trilogy for the 60th Anniversary of "Operation Sunshine" and holding a book signing.
+For history, submarine and navy buffs, Pat Anderson, Author of The Nautilus Trilogy and one of Publishing Services @ TS indie authors, will be talking about her important historical book trilogy for the 60th Anniversary of "Operation Sunshine" and holding a book signing.

 Guest Artists & Workshops:

 David Zinn will be back again this year whipping up his famous street art creations and will hold live demonstrations, a chalk art workshop for kids, and will be signing his book, Underfoot Menagerie.